davidmarip/DS2002-FINAL-PROJECT/README.md

 ---

-## How to Run the Project - For Documentation sake
+## How to Run the Project - For Documentation Sake

 #### 1. Download all the Files in `Datasets` Folder